jishnu7/doc/native/ios-testflight.md

 ##Building

-Edit your `manifest.json` or your Basil global `config.json` to add the following keys:
+Edit your `manifest.json` or your devkit global `config.json` to add the following keys:

 ~~~
 ios:developer="Christopher Taylor"  (change to your name)